aig-hagen/probo2/README.md

   formats.
 Missing instances can be generated after the completion test (user has to confirm generation) or beforehand via the --generate/-g option.
 It is also possilbe to generate random argument files for the DC/DS problems with the --random_arguments/-rnd option.
+By default, the following attributes are saved for a benchmark: name, path, format, and the extension of query argument files.
+However, it is possible to specify additional attributes using your functions.
+See section "custom function" for further information.

 **Options**:
 + *-n, --name *